Paperspace/fastai-docker-deprecated/Instructions.md

 ## Getting Set Up
 ### Step 1: Create a Paperspace Account
 If you haven't already, you'll need to sign up for Paperspace [here](https://www.paperspace.com/account/signup).
-Confirm your account using the link in the email you receive from Paperspace. [ign in to Paperspace](https://www.paperspace.com/account/login).
+Confirm your account using the link in the email you receive from Paperspace.
+[Sign in to Paperspace](https://www.paperspace.com/account/login).

 ![image](https://user-images.githubusercontent.com/585865/47126635-76af7c80-d257-11e8-8f33-b34be1ae8ef3.png)